-The Latest: Police say suspect began fire, shot at officers
+The Latest: Police didn't fire quickly at shooting suspect

 LITTLE ORLEANS, Md. – The Latest on a standoff that ended with a suspect dead and two officers wounded (all times local):